FurkanToprak/Java101/lesson2.md

 }
 ```
 This line of code prints out `Hello, World!` to the terminal.
 You may be wondering about the odd-looking statement needed to print something (`System.out.println`), but all you need to do for now is know that any `argument` we put within the parenthesis and surround with quotations will be printed out to the terminal.
-**Notes**:
+<br><br>**Notes**:
 * If you'll notice, this looks different than the previous code.
 This line of code does not have any curly braces and ends with a semicolon.
 Every line of code in Java (other than methods, classes, and a couple other exceptions) ends with `;`.
 This syntax tells our interpreter that a line of code or specific instruction has ended.
 * By now, you might have noticed that we indent code after every curly brace.
-This is to organize our code.
-Please keep in mind that each indentation is four spaces or one tab.
+This is to organize our code and is called **indentation**.
+Please keep in mind that each indentation is four spaces or one tab in Java.
 Please pick one of the two and consistently use it.
 It doesn't matter which one you pick as long as you're consistent.
 ### Comments
 Often times, it's useful to annotate your code.
 In order to be able to make comments about your code, without affecting the rest of the code, we put either use single- or multi- line comments.
 #### Single-line comments: